The Bed Sitting Room (film): Plot

 National Health Service stalks Penelope and her family and gives Mother her death certificate although she's still alive, and attempts to capture her with a net.
 Mother wanders away from her family, slips into Shelter Man's home, and transforms into a cupboard.

 Lord Fortnum calls Martin, informing him that he is at 29 Cul de Sac Place, and actually does become a bed-sitting room.
 Mate, a fireguard with nothing left to burn, tricks Martin into leaving so he can move furniture inside.
 Character "Mao Tse-tung", or Chinaman moves Mother into the room.

-Father is measured by the Police and Martin asks to court Penelope.
-Despite her love for Alan, Father agrees to Martin as it will help him when he becomes Prime Minister, a position he is believed to get "his inside leg measurements".
+Father is measured by the police and Martin asks to court Penelope.
+Despite her love for Alan, Father agrees to Martin as it will help him when he becomes prime minister, a position he is believed to get based on "his inside leg measurements".
 Penelope is uninterested in the date.
 They hold the wedding ceremony at St Paul's Cathedral, which is mostly submerged underwater.
 Underwater Vicar weds them.
 Martin runs off to get his virility test, leaving Penelope, who soon goes into labour.
-Father is selected to become the Prime Minister.
+Father is selected to become the prime minister.

 National Health Service insists that Penelope's baby stay in her womb, but she delivers it.
 When she shows it to her father, he is found to be transformed into a parrot.
 Penelope learns that the cupboard is her mother.

 Father kills himself and his body is cooked due to the starvation conditions that prevail.
 Mate warns everyone of the radiation and people head inside the bed-sitting room.
 Penelope and Alan find their baby dead.
-Rubber Man repents as the Police knock down the bed-sitting room, Lord Fortnum speaks up and impersonates God, but is quickly shut down by Martin.
+Rubber Man repents as the police knock down the bed-sitting room, Lord Fortnum speaks up and impersonates God, but is quickly shut down by Martin.

-The police bring back the chest and reunite Nigel with Martin.
+The police bring back the chest and reunite Martin with Nigel, the man inside.
 Penelope is pregnant with her next child, which is normal and healthy.
-The Police Inspector delivers a speech as an indication of hope for the future of the country amidst the devastation when it transpires that a team of surgeons have developed a cure for the mutations involving full-body transplant.
+The police inspector delivers a speech as an indication of hope for the future of the country amidst the devastation when it transpires that a team of surgeons have developed a cure for the mutations involving full-body transplant.
 Finally, a military band pays homage to Mrs. Ethel Shroake of 393A High Street, Leytonstone, the late Queen's former charwoman, and closest in succession to the throne.